Cactoidal/GodotEthersV3/DOCUMENTATION.md

               )
 ```

+Sends ether from the account to a specified recipient.

 `recipient` is the receiving address, as a String.

-`amount` is the amount of ETH to transfer, expected as a BigNumber (Uint256) String with 18 decimals.
+`amount` is the amount of ether to transfer, expected as a BigNumber (Uint256) String with 18 decimals.

 _____